llabend/laura-abend/work.md

 > :warning: NOTE:
 > Due to non-disclosure agreement (NDA) restrictions, I am unable to share images on this public site.
 However, you can view the images through the associated Jira story: **[Link to Jira story](https://brightonscience.atlassian.net/browse/SOF-2178)**

-I meticulously added 12 client logos to BConnect so that our first 12 clients would have a personalized touch on their BConnect devices.
+To ensure our clients would have a personalized touch on their BConnect devices, I added each of their logos to BConnect.
 This entailed:
 1. Finding logos for each client and making sure they would look good on the device
 1. Verifying each logo individually on the device emulator
 1. Verifying each logo on the actual BConnect device at the Minneapolis office